THINGS TO KNOW

 For a very warm location, look into renting large electric fans (don't forget a generator to power them if no hydro is near) and/or a tent to shade the sun's rays.
-If it will be cold and damp, make sure you tell guests that so they can wear extra layers.
-A simple xeroxed insert will do.
+If it will be cold and damp, make sure you tell guests that so they can wear extra layers of clothing.
 You might want to have lap blankets on hand or rent portable heaters as a sudden cool temperature drop can disperse quests in a hurry.

 2. Have a Backup Plan

 A tent is another option, but only for light to moderate rain storms.
 A heavy rain will soak the ground underneath, leaving guests with soggy and muddy shoes.
 Make sure any tent you rent is sturdy so it won't flip over, and that it has thick and weighted side panels that zip.
 Best to hire the pros for this task.
-Your entertainers will have very expensive sound gear that needs to be absolutely kept dry.
+Your entertainers will have very expensive sound gear that needs to be absolutely kept dry or they may refuse to perform!

 3. Plan for Wind